HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 {{ figure_markup(
   image="distribution-of-image-bits-per-pixel.png",
   caption="Distribution of image bits per pixel.", description="A bar chart showing the distribution of image bits per pixel, for both desktop and mobile.
-The desktop bars are consistently 5-10% taller than the mobile ones; only the mobile bars are labelled.
-At the tenth percentile, the web's images weigh in at 0.2 bits per pixel.
-At the 25th, 1.1; at the 50th, 2.4; at the 75th, 6.0; and finally at the 90th percentile, mobile images weigh in at a whopping 13.5 bits per pixel.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQM9deg869BD9knNdVhFNbFnUdVXeyuwzUEIgSW-2XgOBEbALtVnoFapQ5JsDxzzepj6mVoepKBmN_m/pubchart?oid=839945889&format=interactive", sheets_gid="1999710461", sql_file="bytes_and_dimensions.sql"
+The desktop bars are consistently 5-10% taller than the mobile ones.
+At the tenth percentile, the web's images weigh in at 0.2 bits per pixel for mobile and 0.3 for desktop.
+At the 25th, 1.1 for both; at the 50th, 2.4 for mobile and 2.5 for desktop; at the 75th, 6.0 for mobile and 6.3 for desktop; and finally at the 90th percentile, mobile images weigh in at a whopping 13.5 bits per pixel, while desktop are even more at 14.3.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQM9deg869BD9knNdVhFNbFnUdVXeyuwzUEIgSW-2XgOBEbALtVnoFapQ5JsDxzzepj6mVoepKBmN_m/pubchart?oid=839945889&format=interactive", sheets_gid="1999710461", sql_file="bytes_and_dimensions.sql"